Admissions for Non-Sponsored/Sponsored High School Students

 - Complete all placement testing at your high school or with Lane’s Testing Office or

-- Tell the High School Connections Advisor you have College Now writing credit or AP writing credit with proof of your College Board scores
+- Transcripted College Now writing credit or AP writing credit with proof of your College Board scores

 - Get a waiver through Smarter Balanced test scores with specific HS classes